akka-js/akka.js/README.md

 ```
 You now can use Akka as described in the official [docs](http://doc.akka.io/docs/akka/snapshot/scala.html).

+Start with one of our (examples)[https://github.com/unicredit/akka.js-examples]

-More examples are contained into the @andreaTP session at Scala Days 2016:
+Check out the @andreaTP session at Scala Days 2016:
 [slides](https://github.com/andreaTP/sd2016.git)

 Please consider that only akka-core is available and on Javascript VM you are in a limited environment.